- What is Ringless Voicemail Drop?

 Is Ringless Voicemail Legal?

-Even more troubling for marketers is the increasing legislation around ringless voicemail drops.
+Even more troubling for marketers is the increasing legislation around ringless voicemail drop services.
 When ringless voicemail first hit the market, it fell somewhat outside the Telephone Consumer Protection Act (TCPA) and Federal Communications Commission (FCC) regulations.
 This is because, technically, no call is ever made, so ringless voicemail wasn’t governed by the same rules.

 Ringless voicemail providers still use this justification for the legality of ringless voicemail drops, but every court to date has rejected this argument.
 Even when a telemarketing company petitioned the court to declare the delivery of a ringless voicemail did not constitute a call, they were forced to withdraw their petition.